metadata toggle

 Indications for use, specifying the target species

-For the treatment of acute surface pyoderma in the dog, such as acute moist dermatitis (‘hot spots’) and intertrigo (skin fold dermatitis), caused by Gram-positive bacteria sensitive to fusidic acid.
+For the treatment of acute surface pyoderma, such as acute moist dermatitis (‘hot spots’) and intertrigo (skin fold dermatitis), caused by Gram-positive bacteria sensitive to fusidic acid.

 Contraindications

-•Do not use for the treatment of deep pyoderma.
+Do not use in cases of deep pyoderma.

-•Do not use in pyotraumatic furunculosis and pyotraumatic folliculitis with ‘satellite’ lesions of papules or pustules.
+Do not use in cases of pyotraumatic furunculosis and pyotraumatic folliculitis with ‘satellite’ lesions of papules or pustules.

-•Do not use in dogs suffering from impetigo or acne.
+Do not use in cases of impetigo or acne.

-•Do not use in dogs with unstabilised or untreated Cushing’s syndrome or diabetes mellitus.
+Do not use in cases of unstabilised or untreated Cushing’s syndrome or diabetes mellitus.

-•Do not use in dogs with gastrointestinal ulcers.
+Do not use in cases of gastrointestinal ulcers.

 Special warnings for each target species